-On 14 October 2020 the Federal Council adopted a specific strategy for the Middle East and North Africa region (MENA Strategy) for the 2021–24 period.
-It identifies five thematic priorities: peace, security and human rights; migration and protection of people in need; sustainable development; economic affairs, finance, science; and digitalisation and new technologies.
+On 14 October 2020 the Federal Council adopted a specific strategy for the Middle East and North Africa region (MENA Strategy) for the 2021-2024 period.
+It identifies five thematic priorities: peace, security and human rights; migration and protection of people in need; sustainable development; economic affairs, finance, science; digitalisation and new technologies.

 These priorities are weighted differently across the various regions and countries.
-Switzerland's three priority thematic areas for the Middle East region are armed or political conflicts, economic development and governance.
+Switzerland's three priority thematic areas for the Middle East region are armed and political conflicts, economic development and governance.
 Switzerland is also addressing the needs of young people by promoting the development of vocational training, thus facilitating access to the labour market.

 Strategy for the MENA region